 Since summer of 2007 Karel is touring worldwide with the legendary jazz singer songwriter Michael Franks.
 Karel is featured on Michael's latest CD "Music In My Head".

 Besides performing with his trio and quartet on both sides of the Atlantic and various groups led by his peers in New York, Karel is also a guest artist at the Jazz at Lincoln Center and performs in the worship team at the Times Square Church.

-During his career Ruzicka has also performed as a sideman with many other legendary musicians on the global scene George Benson, Hiram Bullock, Mike Stern, Joe Locke, Bob Mintzer, Ravi Coltrane, Arturo Sandoval, Benny Rietveld, Ben E. King, Ronnie Burrage, Jeff “Tain” Watts, Fred Wesley, Rachel Z, and this list is steadily growing...
+During his career Ruzicka has also performed as a sideman with many other legendary musicians on the global scene George Benson, Dean Brown, Hiram Bullock, Mike Stern, Joe Locke, Bob Mintzer, Ravi Coltrane, John Patitucci, Arturo Sandoval, Nate Smith, Benny Rietveld, Ben E. King, Miroslav Vitous, Ronnie Burrage, Jeff “Tain” Watts, Fred Wesley, Reggie Young, Rachel Z, and this list is steadily growing...